NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering

 \subsection{Experiment on Synthetic Dataset}

-\textbf{NeRFactor's Relight Dataset.} Following NeRFactor~\cite{zhang2021nerfactor}, four synthetic scenes originally released by NeRF~\cite{mildenhall2020nerf} are relighted with eight different low-frequency environment illuminations, and evaluated over eight uniformly sampled novel views.
-We compare our method with NeRFactor~\cite{zhang2021nerfactor}, NVDiffrec~\cite{munkberg2022extracting}, and NVDiffrecmc~\cite{hasselgren2022nvdiffrecmc} on NeRFactor's Blender dataset on relighting and albedo reconstruction qualities.
-As material and fixed illumination can only be resolved up to a relative scale, we adopt the convention that scale the predicted albedo image by a color-tuning factor that matches the average of ground-truth albedo. {As shown in Table~\ref{tab:quant-exp}, our method outperforms both NeRFactor and NVdiffrec and achieves on-par relighting performance with NVDiffrecmc.
-We attributes the performance gain by adopting efficient implicit neural surface representation together with pre-integrated rendering, whereas NVDiffrecmc's performance gain is contributed by novel Monte Carlo shading.
-We list NeuS here as a baseline of non-relightable method for comparison.
-Qualitative result are visualized in Figure~\ref{fig:exp1-relight-viewgen}, where we render the image using constructed environment map from novel view and relight it with a given illumination.
+\textbf{NeRFactor's Relight Dataset.} Following NeRFactor \cite{zhang2021nerfactor}, four synthetic scenes originally released by NeRF \cite{mildenhall2020nerf} are relit with eight different low-frequency environment illuminations, and evaluated over eight uniformly sampled novel views.
+We compare our method with baseline NeRFactor~\cite{zhang2021nerfactor}, NVDiffrec \cite{munkberg2022extracting}, and NVDiffrecmc \cite{hasselgren2022nvdiffrecmc} on NeRFactor's Blender dataset on relighting and albedo reconstruction qualities.
+As material and fixed illumination can only be resolved up to a relative scale, we adopt the convention that scales the predicted albedo image by a color-tuning factor that matches the average of ground-truth albedo. {As shown in Tab.~\ref{tab:quant-exp}, our method outperforms both NeRFactor and NVdiffrec and achieves on-par relighting performance with NVDiffrecmc.
+We attribute the performance gain to adopting efficient implicit neural surface representation together with pre-integrated rendering, whereas NVDiffrecmc's performance gain is contributed by novel Monte Carlo shading.
+We list NeuS here as a baseline of non-relightable methods for comparison.
+The qualitative results are visualized in Fig. \ref{fig:exp1-relight-viewgen}, where we render the image using a constructed environment map from a novel view and relight it with a given illumination.